 The challenge we all face is how to maintain the benefits of breadth, diverse experience, interdisciplinary thinking, and delayed concentration in a world that increasingly incentives, even demands, specialisation

 Teams with diverse professional backgrounds are the ones where more and more varied perspectives are offered, and where breakthroughs are more reliably produced in uncertain situations.

-Example: Rodger Federer (late specialiser) vs Tiger Woods (early specialisers
+Example: Rodger Federer (late specialiser) vs Tiger Woods (early specialiser)

 While it is undoubtedly true that there are areas that require individuals with Tiger’s precocity and clarity of purpose, as complexity increases—where each individual only sees a small part of the whole—we also need more Rogers: people who start broad and embrace diverse experiences and perspectives while they progress.
 People with range.

-Big Idea 3 – These 10 skills are critical to succeed in complex environments
+Big Idea 3 – The 10 skills are critical to succeed in complex environments

 Prior experience is less important than having these core thinking skills:

 High tolerance for ambiguity

 Knowledge from many domains